Research Innovation Hub / Research Methodology

 Null Hypothesis (H0)

-The default assumption that no significant effect exists.
-Statistical tests attempt to reject H₀.
+The default statistical assumption that no significant effect exists between variables.
+Statistical tests attempt to reject the null hypothesis, not confirm it.

 H0: There is no significant relationship between sleep duration and academic performance among undergraduate students.